 Explore a dream world with the modern adaptation of this epic play by Ming playwright Tang Xianzu, also known to fans as the Shakespeare of the East.
 The story follows disgraced naval officer Chun You Fen’s journey into the Ant Kingdom, a dramatic dream that involves being betrothed to the dynasty’s princess and more.

 A Dream under the Southern Bough: Reverie, 31 May to 2 June 2019, Drama Centre Theatre, 100 Victoria Street, National Library Building, Level 3, Singapore 188064

 This is just the tip of the iceberg.
-Get the full lineup at Singapore International Festival of Arts, 16 May to 2 June 2019, various locations
+Get the full lineup at Singapore International Festival of Arts, happening 16 May to 2 June 2019 at various locations.

 This post is in partnership with SIFA.